ph101pp/jquery-slides/readme.markdown

 vertical:						Boolean									Default: false
 ```

-> Defines the orientation of the greenishSlides element.
+> Defines the orientation of the Slides element.

 -------------------------